 On a z/OS server, the object spawner starts a SAS server session in response to a request from a client.
-The client uses TCP/IP to communicate first with the spawner, and then with the object server.
-The object spawner runs as a started task.
-Therefore, before the object spawner can handle client requests, you must start the spawner by using a started task procedure.
+The client uses TCP/IP to communicate first with the spawner, and then

 If you used the SAS Deployment Wizard to deploy the Intelligence Platform, then you already have an initial z/OS spawner configuration.